 Kalena developed a campaign to limit the impact of the policy change cutting the SNAP benefits of able-bodied adults without dependents (ABAWDs) in Pennsylvania.
 She coordinated outreach to educate the public and built a coalition of partners to offer community service slots to ABAWDs to satisfy work requirements and allow them to maintain their benefits.
 She also worked with the Pennsylvania Department of Human Services to simplify the transition and ensure that all ABAWDs who qualify for benefits receive them.

 Policy placement: New America Foundation

-Within the Asset Building Program, Kalena is researching alternative models of public assistance to identify programs, both international and domestic, that may be more effective at reducing stigma and promoting financial inclusion.
-She is also providing research and analysis on financial inclusion for formerly incarcerated people.
+Within the Asset Building Program, Kalena researched alternative models of public assistance to identify programs, both international and domestic, that may be more effective at reducing stigma and promoting financial inclusion.
+She also provided research and analysis on financial inclusion for formerly incarcerated people.

 Hunger Free Community Report

 "Able Bodies, Empty Stomachs" provides an analysis of the SNAP ABAWD policy, and includes strategies for advocates to reduce the policy's impact on low-income communities.
 Pennsylvania's experience is presented as a case study.